 I hope you guys enjoy this, and to tempt you further, here is our theme tune by Cornervizion...

 Zool was released in 1993 by Gremlin Graphics.
-Late in the ST's life, yet they went that extra mile to support both models of computers.
-Respect.
-At first, it appears to be a Sonic clone and does indeed have similarities, but Sonic it ain't.
+Late in the ST's life, yet they still went the extra mile to support both computer models - respect.
+At first, this appears to be a Sonic clone and does indeed have similarities, but Sonic it ain't.
 That fact disappointed many, back in the day (like me).
 I guess we wanted our Sonic?
 Well, I figured enough time had passed.
 Should I give this zippy insect another second chance?

 The first level is excellent and has a little iddy biddy Sonic vibe to it...